gregversteeg/bio_corex/readme.md

 # For this example, TC(X1,X2,X3)=1.386, TC(X4,X5) = 0.693
 ```

 Suppose you want to transform some test data (that wasn't used in training).
-Assume that X_test is a matrix of such data.
+Assume that `X_test` is a matrix of such data.
-*Make sure the columns of X_test exactly match the columns of X.*  If the test data doesn't include all the same columns, you can specify missing values.
-Check "layer1.missing_values" or set missing_values=(some number) at training time so that you know how to set missing values in training data.
+*Make sure the columns of `X_test` exactly match the columns of X.*  If the test data doesn't include all the same columns, you can specify missing values.
+Check `layer1.missing_values` or set missing_values=(some number) at training time so that you know how to set missing values in training data.
 For instance, the default is missing_values=-1, then you an put a -1 in your test data for any column that is missing.
 Continuing the example above, you would generate labels on test data as follows.
 ```python
 X_test = np.array([[1,1,1,0,1]])  # 1 sample/row of data with the same 5 columns as example above